-"The mission of Pueblo Transit is to provide safe, reliable, and timely transit service to the public in a courteous and professional manner as cost effectively as possible."
-Pueblo Transit provides fixed-route bus service and paratransit transportation to riders with disabilities who are unable to use the fixed-route transit coaches.
-With a fleet of 32 vehicles, including 20 heavy-duty coaches and 12 paratransit vans, Pueblo Transit transports over 830,000 passengers annually.
-This City department is responsible for providing service on 11 fixed routes and a mirrored paratransit system, operating in a 38.6 square mile area of Pueblo City limits, plus 1 rural route that extends outside city limits into the Salt Creek area.
+The mission of Pueblo Transit is to provide safe, reliable and timely fixed route transit service in a courteous and professional manner to the citizens of Pueblo.
+It also provides paratransit transportation to disabled riders who are unable to use the regular transit coaches.
+With a fleet of 29 vehicles, including 18 heavy-duty coaches and 11 paratransit vans, Pueblo Transit transports over 1,000,000 passengers annually.
+This City department is responsible for providing service on 11 fixed routes and a mirrored paratransit system, operating in a 38.6 square mile area of Pueblo City limits, plus one rural route that extends outside city limits into the Salt Creek area.